 German cockroaches can be a serious threat to your health, and cause a number of problems.
 As they move about through sewage, over dead animal bodies, or spend time with decaying food, cockroach legs will pick up germs and transfer the germs to you.
 German cockroaches are known to spread the following:

 Cockroaches are also asthma and allergy triggers for many people.
 According to the EPA, children are more susceptible to allergies.
 The allergens are made up of roach fecal matter, shed skins, and saliva.
 Hands down the German cockroach is the most dangerous of all the roaches.
 Prevention is the key to avoiding these issues.

 Call In The Pros

 You don’t have to be a professional to know that you don’t like roaches.
 Nobody likes them.
 Yet they are a part of our existence.
 Bold Servicing says they don’t have to be.
 With our cockroach extermination program you can live a roach-free existence.
-We have a tiered plan program to meet everyone’s budgeting needs, but our Gold program comes with a German cockroach guarantee.
 Call for a free estimate today.

 There is no absolute method to prevent cockroaches from taking up residence in your Alabama home, but with these tips, you at least have a fighting chance.

 - Empty your trash cans often and keep them clean.

 - Clean up crumbs from counters and floors daily, including spilled pet food.
 Do not leave pet food out overnight.

 - Don’t leave dirty dishes in the sink overnight.
 Run the garbage disposal frequently.
 Make sure food is not left in sink strainers and dry sinks each night

 - Keep food (including pet food) sealed in airtight containers.